Explore Milan in style with a vintage Fiat 500 tour. Discover the city center, Navigli Canals, and Garibaldi Skyline in just three hours.

 - Via Torino - Via Torino is one of Milan’s oldest streets, known for its long-standing commercial tradition and as a vital link between Piazza Duomo and the Navigli area.

-- San Lorenzo Maggiore - In the 4th century, San Lorenzo stood outside the city walls, near the amphitheater, the imperial palace, and the circus, along Via Ticinensis, which connected Pavia to Milan and was the main access road to the city.
-The Basilica presented itself in all its grandeur to those arriving in Milan.
+- Basilica San Lorenzo Maggiore - In the 4th century, San Lorenzo stood outside the city walls, near the amphitheater, the imperial palace, and the circus, along Via Ticinensis, which connected Pavia to Milan and was the main access road to the city.
+For those arriving in Milan, the Basilica presented itself in all its grandeur.

-- Chiesa di San Bernardino alle Ossa - The church of San Bernardino alle Ossa, located in Piazza Santo Stefano, Milan, is known for its 17th-century ossuary chapel, where the walls are adorned with bones forming intricate baroque decorations.
+- Chiesa di San Bernardino alle Ossa - The church of San Bernardino alle Ossa, located in Piazza Santo Stefano, Milan, is also known as San Bernardino ai Morti.
+It is particularly famous for its 17th-century ossuary chapel, where the walls are largely covered in bones forming true baroque decorations.

-- Piazza Santo Stefano E Via Laghetto - Via Laghetto derives its name from the small lake of Santo Stefano, which played a crucial role in the construction of the Milan Cathedral.
-The work was carried out between 1388 and 1389, shortly after the foundation stone of the Milan Cathedral was laid in 1386, to reduce the cost of transporting Candoglia marble.
+- Piazza Santo Stefano E Via Laghetto - Via Laghetto derives its name from the small lake of Santo Stefano, a modest basin that played a crucial role in the construction of the Milan Cathedral.
+The work was carried out at the end of the 1300s, specifically between 1388 and 1389, shortly after the foundation stone of the Milan Cathedral was laid in 1386, to reduce the cost of transporting Candoglia marble.

-- Il Palazzo di Giustizia - Constructed between 1932 and 1940 under architect Marcello Piacentini, the court is designed in a 20th-century style.
-Its construction led to the demolition of the church of San Filippo Neri in Bovisasca and the convent of the Slaves of Mary.
+- Il Palazzo di Giustizia - The court was constructed between 1932 and 1940 under the guidance of architect Marcello Piacentini in a 20th-century style.
+The construction led to the demolition of the church of San Filippo Neri in Bovisasca and the convent of the Slaves of Mary.

-- Rotonda della Besana - The Rotonda della Besana is a late Baroque cemetery complex in Milan, featuring a long enclosed portico with the former church of San Michele ai Nuovi Sepolcri at its center, built starting in 1695 based on Arrisio Arrigoni’s design.
+- Rotonda della Besana - The Rotonda della Besana is a late Baroque cemetery complex in Milan, featuring a long enclosed portico with the former church of San Michele ai Nuovi Sepolcri at its center, built starting in 1695 based on a design by Arrisio Arrigoni.
 Today, it houses the MU.BA (children’s museum).

-- Naviglio Grande - Over the centuries, Milan’s Navigli allowed navigation from the large lakes, across the plain, to the sea.
-The Navigli water network expanded with the construction of the Naviglio Pavese and played a key role in transporting materials for the Milan Cathedral’s construction from the 14th century onwards.
+- Naviglio Grande - Over the centuries, Milan’s Navigli allowed navigation across an area extending from the large lakes to the sea, crossing the entire plain.
+The Navigli water network expanded with the construction of the Naviglio Pavese, playing a key role in the transport of materials for the Milan Cathedral’s construction from the 14th century onwards.
 The neighborhood is now filled with restaurants and cafes.
-Leonardo da Vinci’s Renaissance-era improvements to the basin system, regulating water flows, are noteworthy.
+Leonardo da Vinci’s improvements to the basin system, regulating water flows, date back to the Renaissance.

-- Viale Papiniano Market - The San Vittore prison, a penitentiary institution, began construction in May 1872 and was inaugurated on June 24, 1879, during the Kingdom of Italy by Umberto I. It is located along Viale Papiniano, home to a significant and distinctive open-air market.
+- Viale Papiniano Market - The San Vittore prison is a penitentiary institution whose construction began in May 1872 and was inaugurated on June 24, 1879, during the Kingdom of Italy by Umberto I. It is located along Viale Papiniano, home to a significant and distinctive open-air market.

-- Triennale Milano - Triennale Milano, located inside the Palazzo dell’Arte, is a leading cultural institution in Lombardy’s capital.
+- Triennale Milano - Triennale Milano, situated inside the Palazzo dell’Arte, is one of the most important cultural institutions in Lombardy’s capital.
 Internationally recognized, it offers exhibitions in art, design, architecture, and fashion, along with theatrical shows, performances, concerts, talks, and meetings.

-- Torre Branca - Originally known as Torre Littoria, Torre Branca is a steel structure built in 1933, designed by architect Giò Ponti, and located in Milan’s Sempione Park.
+- Torre Branca - The Torre Branca, originally known as Torre Littoria, is a steel structure built in 1933 based on a design by architect Giò Ponti, located within Sempione Park in Milan.
 The tower provides a 360-degree view of the Milan skyline, offering a unique perspective of the city.

-- Arco della Pace - The neoclassical Arco della Pace (or Porta Sempione, 1807) was the first of Milan’s five newer gates, created along the now-demolished Spanish bastions, and built in the large square behind the Castello Sforzesco’s parade ground as a triumphant entrance to the city from France.
+- Arco della Pace - The neoclassical Arco della Pace (or Porta Sempione, 1807) was the first of Milan’s five newer gates, created along the now-demolished Spanish bastions.
+It was constructed in the large square behind the piazza d’Armi of the Castello Sforzesco as a triumphant entrance to the city from France.

 - Arena Civica - The Gianni Brera Civic Arena, known as the Civic Arena until 2001, is a multifunctional sports facility in Milan.
-Inaugurated in 1807 as the Milan Amphitheater, it became the Civic Arena in 1870 after being acquired by the Municipality.
+Inaugurated in 1807 as the Milan Amphitheater, it became the Civic Arena in 1870 following its acquisition by the Municipality.

-- Monumental Cemetery - Designed by Carlo Maciachini and opened in 1866, the Monumental Cemetery allows visitors to explore Milan’s history, with tombs of notable figures whose names now grace major metro stations, roads, and squares.
+- Monumental Cemetery - The Monumental Cemetery, designed by Carlo Maciachini, opened in 1866.
+The site offers visitors a journey through Milan’s history, with tombs of figures whose names now grace major metro stations, roads, and squares.

 - Torre Arcobaleno - Built in 1990 by a group of companies, the Rainbow Tower transformed an anonymous water tank in Porta Garibaldi into a vibrant tribute to Milanese creativity.
-It was restored for Expo2015, regaining its original splendor.
+It was restored for Expo2015, returning to its original splendor.

 - Piazza Gae Aulenti - The UniCredit Tower complex, featuring eco-sustainable glass and steel buildings, was designed by architect Cesar Pelli of the Pelli Clarke Pelli architectural studio.
 It comprises three towers, standing at 230 meters (31 floors, 152 meters without the Spire), 100 meters (21 floors), and 50 meters (11 floors).

-- Bosco Verticale - The Bosco Verticale (Vertical Forest) consists of two residential tower buildings designed by Boeri Studio, located in Milan’s business center, on the edge of the Isola district.
+- Bosco Verticale - The Bosco Verticale (Vertical Forest) is a complex of two residential tower buildings designed by Boeri Studio, located in Milan’s business center on the edge of the Isola district.

-- Stazione Centrale - The Central Station of Milan, based on architect Ulisse Stacchini’s initial 1911 project, resumed construction after the Great War and Mussolini’s rise to power.
-It was inaugurated on July 1, 1931.
-During World War II, between December 1943 and January 1945, twenty trains departed from the infamous Track 21, destined for concentration camps across Europe.
+- Stazione Centrale - The Central Station of Milan was built starting from the initial project (1911) by architect Ulisse Stacchini.
+The construction resumed only after the end of the Great War and the subsequent rise to power of Mussolini and the fascist party.
+The station was inaugurated on July 1, 1931.
+During World War II, between December 1943 and January 1945, as many as twenty trains departed from the now infamous Track 21, destined for concentration camps across Europe.

-- Porta Venezia - The Rasini Tower, designed by Emilio Lancia and Gio Ponti, is a historic building in Milan, featuring luxury apartments and built in a 20th-century style.
-Located at the corner of Corso Venezia and Porta Venezia, the complex includes the Tower and the Palace, forming a single architectural project.
+- Porta Venezia - The Rasini Tower (Emilio Lancia, Gio Ponti) is a historic building in Milan, used as luxury apartments, built in a 20th-century style.
+Located at the corner of Corso Venezia and Porta Venezia, the complex consists of two parts, the Tower and the Palace, forming a single building project.

 - Palazzo Serbelloni - Palazzo Serbelloni, a magnificent example of a neoclassical palace, is named after the Serbelloni family.
 This grand and imposing palace was constructed in the latter half of the 18th century by Simone Cantoni.

-- Torre Snia Viscosa - The Snia Viscosa Tower, also known as the San Babila Tower, was built in 1937, designed by architect Alessandro Rimini.
+- Torre Snia Viscosa - The Snia Viscosa Tower, also known as the San Babila Tower, was built in 1937 based on a design by architect Alessandro Rimini.
 It houses shops, offices, and apartments.

 - Duomo di Milano - The Milan Cathedral is 157 meters long and 92 meters wide, accommodating up to 40,000 people.
-It is one of the largest Catholic churches globally.
-The site previously housed the Basilica of Sant’Ambrogio.
-In 838, the Basilica of Santa Tecla was founded next to the first church, but both were devastated by fire in 1075.
-A few centuries later, the Cathedral was built on the same site.
-Construction began in 1386, coinciding with Gian Galeazzo Visconti’s rise to power, aiming to modernize the area and celebrate the Visconti territory’s expansion.
-The Cathedral took five centuries to complete and “is not yet finished.”
+It is one of the largest Catholic churches in the world.
+The site where the Cathedral stands was previously occupied by the Basilica of Sant’Ambrogio.
+In 838, the Basilica of Santa Tecla was founded next to the first church, but in 1075 a fire devastated both buildings, and a few centuries later, the Cathedral was built on the same site.
+The construction of the Milan Cathedral began in 1386, coinciding with the rise to power of Gian Galeazzo Visconti.
+The purpose of this grand construction was to modernize the area and celebrate the expansion of the Visconti territory.
+The Cathedral took five centuries to complete and “it is not yet finished.”

 - 3 stops (walking alone around)